Hurghada Red Sea Coast, Egypt Travel Guide

 Hurghada has simple pleasures alongside opportunities for grand adventures, setting up a fulfilling visit.
 Start your planning here for a truly memorable Egyptian Red Sea experience.

 Hurghada stretches along the eastern shoreline of Egypt, a city born from a Paradise For divers itself.
-Its location gives direct access to among the world's's most impressive marine ecosystems.
-The city fills a narrow strip of territory, approximately 40 kilometers long, resting between the shimmering waters of the Red Sea to the east and the rugged, arid stretch of the Eastern Desert to the west.
+Its position gives direct access to among the world's's most impressive marine ecosystems.
+The city fills a narrow strip of territory, approximately 40 kilometers long, resting between the shimmering waters of the Red Sea to the east and the rugged, arid stretch of the Eastern Desert in a westerly direction.

 The Red Sea itself represents an inlet of the Indian Ocean, situated between Africa and Asia.
 These conditions nurture extensive coral reefs, attracting marine life found nowhere else.
-Water here stays consistently warm, even in winter, making it a year-round destination for water activities.
-To the west, the Eastern Desert gives a stark contrast to the aquatic environment, with ancient wadis and the Red Sea Mountains creating impressive vistas.
+Water here stays consistently warm, even in winter, making it a year-round destination for activities on the water.
+Westward, the Eastern Desert gives a stark contrast to the aquatic environment, with ancient wadis and the Red Sea Mountains creating impressive vistas.

 About 500 kilometers southeast.